 - More Pillows- I took two of my own, but I wish I would have brought some for baby daddy.
 Poor guy is probably still working out that crick in his neck from the flat pillows.

 - My own pads- When the time came to finally leave the hospital, I couldn’t wait to be out of my adult diaper.
 I had bought some heavy duty pads of my own that would have been SO much more comfortable and would have stayed in place alot better.
 Unfortunately I left them at home knowing the hospital would provide.
 Had I known how bulky and awkward they would be, I would have packed my own.
 I opted for the these pads because they were thin but SERIOUSLY absorbent.
+And if you plan to deliver vaginally, I would highly suggest making some of these postpartum pads as well.
+You will thank me later.
 Postpartum items for mom were a BIG item on my baby checklist.
 Be sure to check out the 21 things you must do before your due date!

 What I couldn’t have lived without

 - My portable fan- I actually bought this for Emmy to use in her stroller, but it came in handy BIG TIME when I was in labor.
 I was hot as hell and having this blowing on my face was AMAZING.
 Be sure to get one with a clip, like this one, to make sure every ones hands are free to do other important things.

 - My chapstick- I think i went through an entire tube in my 4 days at the hospital.
 My lips got so dry for some reason.
 Maybe it was all the heavy breathing or 24 hour ice chip diet?
 Who knows- but I am so happy I had it!